 I turned back, then, to watch those great candlesticks which, very slowly, moved in our direction.
 “Why do you stare only at these living lights?” the lady asked from across the stream.
 “Don’t you want to see what follows them?”

-It was only then that I saw people dressed in the whitest garments following those glowing lights.
+It was only then that I saw people dressed in the whitest garments following those glowing lights, walking slowly like a new bride.
 To my left, the water in the stream reflected these lights, and I could see my left side there, as well.
 When I came to a point on my side of the stream where only the water separated us, I stopped to get a better view.

 As those great candlesticks passed slowly in front of me, the air above them was filled with colors that gave the impression of banners or pennants.
 Those seven streams of light looked like a rainbow or the halo around the sun.
 Not only that, those streamers flowed back as far as one could see and measured about twenty feet wide.